stla/pcubature/README.md

 Each of these linear inequalities defines a halfspace of $\mathbb{R}^3$, and the intersection of these six halfspaces is a convex polytope (a polyhedron).

-However it is not easy to get the vertices of this polytope.
+But it is not easy to get the vertices of this polytope.
 This is why the **pcubature** package depends on the **vertexenum** package, whose purpose is to enumerate the vertices of a polytope given as above, with linear inequalities.
 Let's take as example the function $f(x,y,z) = x(x+1) - yz^2$: